 Joseph Veverka, Founder

-The James A. Weeks Professor of Physical Sciences (Cornell University)
+Professor Emeritus of Astronomy (Cornell University)

-Joseph Veverka is the founder of SPIF and has served as its director for the past 31 years.
+Joseph Veverka is the founder of SPIF and served as its director for 31 years.
 His main scientific interests focus on various aspects of solar system research, in particular high-resolution imaging and photometry of planetary, satellite, asteroid and cometary surfaces.
 He was one of the first to demonstrate that asteroids have well-developed regoliths and that Titan has a thick, cloudy atmosphere.

-Zoe Learner Ponterio, Data Manager
+Zoe Learner Ponterio, Manager

 Camilo Nascimento, Web Developer